CrocoDillon/crocodillon.com/data/articles/2015-11-28-asynchronous-callbacks-in-koa.md

 app.listen(3000);
 ~~~

 In this case we create the promise ourselves but this works as well with promises from other libraries.
-And example with axios[^axios]:
+An example with axios[^axios]:

 ~~~ .language-javascript
 const axios = require('axios');